 Step #2.
 Now have three options:

 #1.
-Simply drag files from the Finder to the Photos window.
+Drag files from the Finder to the Photos window.

 #2.
 Just drag files from the Finder to the Photos app in the Dock.